ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 If you want to provide a custom filter but don't want to provide an equivalent custom floating filter, you can implement `getModelAsString()` and you will get a read-only floating filter for free.

-This example uses the previous custom filter but implementing `getModelAsString()`.
+This example uses the previous custom filter but implements `getModelAsString()`.
 Note how there are no custom floating filters and yet each column using `NumberFilter` (Gold, Silver, Bronze and Total) has a read-only floating filter that gets updated as you change the values from the main filter.

 <grid-example title='Custom Filter Only' name='custom-filter' type='mixed'></grid-example>